Milford Ohio Roof Replacement

 Signs Your Milford Roof May Be Past Another Patch.

-• Shingles are curling, cracking, brittle, lifting, or missing from multiple areas
+• Shingles are curling, cracking, cupping, or losing granules into the gutters

 Repair Or Replace